jlhanson/auto-waitlist-signup/README.md

 # auto-waitlist-signup
-A quick signup sheet used for waitwhile.com queue
+A quick project used for waitwhile.com queue, utilizing python and selenium to automate sign-up when the sign-up page goes live.